A few ideas

 03

 Rules require compliance.
-Feedback loops require curiosity.
-One produces shame when broken; the other produces data.
-We build systems that generate data.
+Curiosity requires nothing but honesty.
+One produces shame when broken; the other produces something worth noticing.

 04